 Parametric Insurance is Here and is the Future

-This almost 20-year old insurance tool is changing the game for carriers around the world — and will continue to do so moving forward.
+This insurance tool is changing the game for carriers around the world — and will continue to do so moving forward.
 Parametric insurance offers precision, quick payouts and comprehensive coverage.
-Weather-related events are not going to end, and as we saw in 2017 and 2018 can leave communities broken and in desperate need.
+Weather-related events are not coming to an end any time soon, and they often leave entire communities broken and in desperate need.
 The tools offered by parametric insurance can help to streamline payouts and get help to communities faster so they can start rebuilding sooner.